schw4b/DGM/README.md

     git remote set-url origin git@github.com:schw4b/mdm.git

 ## Unit Testing
-Test functions are written for `testthis` package and can be found in the folder `tests`
+Test functions are written for `testthis` package and can be found in the folder `tests`.

     # load MDM
     setwd('~/workspace')
     library(devtools)